Private Tree Protection Bylaw

 • CLOSED: This survey has concluded.

-Guelph’s Private Tree Protection By-law is being updated and we need your input!
+The City is considering options for updating Guelph’s Private Tree Protection Bylaw and we want your input!

-The survey will take about 10 minutes to complete.
-It is open from March 6 to April 14, 2023.
+The survey should take about 10 minutes to complete.
+It is open from April 30 to May 27, 2024.

 About this survey and the update

-The information gathered during various community engagement activities this spring, along with the findings of research and analysis, will be used to help the City identify feasible options for updating the bylaw.
+The information gathered during various community engagement activities this spring, along with the findings of research and analysis, consideration of the local context and issues, and input from City staff will be used to help confirm the direction for updating the bylaw.

 More information